EQMG/Acid/README.md

 Ensure you are using a compiler with full C++17 support, on Windows it is recommended that you use MSVC or [MinGW w64](https://sourceforge.net/projects/mingw-w64/?source=navbar).

-If using Visual Studio it must be 2015 or later.
+If using Visual Studio it must be 2019 or later ([see why 2015 is currently broken](https://stackoverflow.com/questions/49569026/c17-header-only-class-static-variable-errors)).
 Use the Visual Studio installer and select both "Desktop development with C++" and "Windows SDK" if they are not already installed.
 Then on Visual Studio Acid can be opened as a CMake workspace folder.

 On Linux Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be installed.
 Read about how to setup [Vulkan on Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html) so a Vulkan SDK is found.